gvwilson/thirdbit/src/fiction/leaderboard/index.md

 You've lasted twenty years without the kind of service I provide.
 I'm not sure—"

+An.ton leaned forward,
+his skeletal hands tight on the arms of his lifechair.
 "I want you to kill me,"
 he said impatiently.
-"I want you to round up every lightning rod you can.
-I want you to dump every penny they have on me, all at the same time."

-An.ton leaned forward,
-his skeletal hands tight on the arms of his lifechair.
 "I don't care who's doing this.
 I don't care why.
-You're going to make me richer than anyone has ever lived, because fuck them."
+I want you to make me richer than everyone else put together just long enough for them to swing their fucking ax, because fuck them."

 <p class="center">* * *</p>

 Arranging a death is easy when the intended victim is rich and cooperative.
-An.ton was a citizen of a drowned Pacific island nation whose existence was mostly a useful legal fiction.
+An.ton was a citizen of a drowned Pacific island nation whose existence was now a useful legal fiction.
-Three different AIs confirmed that I couldn't be charged with murder under its laws, though one did say a case could be made for reckless endangerment.
+Three different agents confirmed that I couldn't be charged with murder under its laws, though one did say a case could be made for reckless endangerment.

 He chose the date.
-The neurodegenerative disorder that had eaten away his muscle mass was a result of a gene therapy cure for old age he had spent one of his fortunes on thirty years ago.
+The neurodegenerative disorder that had eaten away his muscle mass was a result of gene therapy for old age gone wrong.
-His AIs had been charting its progression ever since, and estimated a 98% probability that he less than three months left.
+His medical agent estimated a 98% probability that he had less than three months left.

 "So make it April fucking first," he told me.
-"Give everyone something more interesting to talk about than reforestation and UBI."
+"Give everyone something more interesting to talk about than shit like reforestation and UBI."

 I nodded but didn't say anything.
 The more time I spent with him, the more things I found myself not saying.
 He was very intelligent,
 very well informed,
-and hated everything that the great leveling had made possible.
+and hated almost everything that had changed in the last twenty years.
 No matter where conversation started, it inevitably led to a lecture on the idiocy of rewilding the Great Plains or why banning private air travel had been an infringement of fundamental human rights.